Alism0101/IIT-Assignment-/README.md

 Here is my submission for the Technical Aptitude round.

-My GitHub repository with all code and assets is located at: `[Your GitHub Link Here]`
+My GitHub repository with all code and assets is located at: (https://github.com/Alism0101/IIT-Assignment-/tree/main)

 Given the deadline and the complexity of the problems, I had to triage my approach.
 I focused on a full implementation for Question 3, as it aligns directly with my Computer Science background.
 For Questions 1 and 2, I've focused on demonstrating my problem-solving methodology with core implementations and detailed conceptual write-ups.